hereya/hereya-cli/README.md

 ## `hereya add PACKAGE`

-add a package to the project
+adds a package to the project

 ```
 USAGE